 The fastest VPNs for Android are Surfshark and ExpressVPN.

-Of course, there are many other factors that affect speed on Android.
+Of course, there are many other factors that affect the speed on Android.
 Generally speaking, the speed of a VPN for Android will get affected by the following factors:

 - Number of servers available